simonprovost/scikit-longitudinal/paper/paper.md

 `LexicoRandomForestClassifier` and `NestedTreesClassifier` methods).

-`Scikit-Longitudinal` emphasises highly-typed, Pythonic code, with substantial test coverage (over 88%) and comprehensive documentation (over 72%), ensuring reliability and extensibility for researchers and practitioners in longitudinal data analysis.
+`Scikit-Longitudinal` emphasises highly-typed, Pythonic code, with substantial test coverage (over 88%) and comprehensive documentation (over 72%).

 Finally, `Scikit-Longitudinal` can also be abbreviated `Sklong`, and is available on [PyPI](https://pypi.org/project/Scikit-longitudinal/).
-Feel free to explore the [official documentation](https://scikit-longitudinal.readthedocs.io/latest/) for various installation methods, including locally, via `Jupyter`, `Colab`, and others.
+Feel free to explore the [official documentation](https://scikit-longitudinal.readthedocs.io/latest/) for various installation methods.

 # Longitudinal Classification